gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 GROUP BY id;
 ```

-You most likely want to filter the geometries somehow, let's assume you only want Polygons/Multipolygons discarding all the *leftovers*:
+You most likely want to filter the geometries somehow.
+For example let's assume you only want Polygons discarding all the *leftovers* (beware that `ST_Union()` may produce some Multipolygons here, so tune the query to your needs):

 ```sql
 SELECT t.id, ST_Union(l.geom) AS geom